Skip to main content

 Breast Cancer

 Breast cancer is cancer that starts in the breast tissue.
 Breast cancer is the most common cancer in the UK population.
-It represented 15% of all new cancer cases in 2017 and is the most common cancer in women, globally.

 The first symptom of breast cancer that most women notice is a lump or an area of thickened tissue in their breast tissue.